nanshe-org/docker_nanshe/README.md

 # Testing

 Only releases of `nanshe` are installed in this repo.
 As `nanshe` is only released if it passes a build and is actively tested in this exact same environment, no further testing is performed.

+# Usage

+Once an image is acquired either from one of the provided builds or manually, the image is designed to provide a preconfigured shell environment.
+Simply run `docker run -it <NAME>`.
+This will configure Grid Engine and a number of environment variables useful for maintaining it and starts up `bash`.
+At that point, any `nanshe` command can be run.
+In the case of an automated build, `<NAME>` is `jakirkham/nanshe`.